velopaymentsapi/velo-ruby/docs/PaymentAuditServiceApi.md

 api_instance = VeloPayments::PaymentAuditServiceApi.new
 opts = {
-  payor_id: TODO, # String | <p>The Payor ID for whom you wish to run the report.</p> <p>For a Payor requesting the report, this could be their exact Payor, or it could be a child/descendant Payor.</p>
+  payor_id: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | <p>The Payor ID for whom you wish to run the report.</p> <p>For a Payor requesting the report, this could be their exact Payor, or it could be a child/descendant Payor.</p>
   start_date: Date.parse('2013-10-20'), # Date | Start date, inclusive.
 Format is YYYY-MM-DD
   end_date: Date.parse('2013-10-20'), # Date | End date, inclusive.
 Format is YYYY-MM-DD
   include: 'payorOnly' # String | <p>Mode to determine whether to include other Payor's data in the results.</p> <p>May only be used if payorId is specified.</p> <p>Can be omitted or set to 'payorOnly' or 'payorAndDescendants'.</p> <p>payorOnly: Only include results for the specified Payor.
 This is the default if 'include' is omitted.</p> <p>payorAndDescendants: Aggregate results for all descendant Payors of the specified Payor.
 Should only be used if the Payor with the specified payorId has at least one child Payor.</p> <p>Note when a Payor requests the report and include=payorAndDescendants is used, the following additional columns are included in the CSV: Payor Name, Payor Id</p>